 The Elliot Wave theory gained popularity in 1935 when Elliot made a prediction of a stock market bottom.

-To this day, price fluctuations in the financial market still pose somewhat of a conundrum for the scientific community.
-However, in the early 1900s, theorists were already trying to link the markets’ behaviour with nature, an innovative concept known as “biomimicry” and the basis for the Elliott Wave Theory.
+To this day, price fluctuations in the financial markets still pose somewhat of a conundrum for the scientific community.
+However, in the early 1900s, theorists were already trying to link the markets’ behaviour with nature, an innovative concept known as “biomimicry” and the basis for the Elliott Wave theory.